Elements code tutorial

 That will create a new asset type, an initial supply of 100 and also 1 reissuance token.
 The reissuance token is used to prove authority to reissue more of the asset at a later date.
 We have issued one such token in the command above.
 The token is transferable and you can initially create as many as you think you will need based upon how many of the network participants will need to perform this duty.
 The token is used to provide proof that any transactions that create new amounts of the asset were sent by someone holding the required authority.
 Each asset has its own reissuance token.
 We’ll look at this in more detail later.

 NOTE: The minimum amount of an asset you can issue is 0.00000001.
 This is also the smallest amount of any issued asset that you can send.
 The minimum amount of the default asset that you can send is higher, at 0.00001.
 These differ as the default asset considers the minimum send amount of the Bitcoin network’s dust limit in case Elements is being run as a sidechain.
-The maximum amount of an asset you can issue is 21,000,000 which is also therefore the maximum amount of any asset that you can send.
+The maximum amount of an asset you can issue is 21,000,000 although more can be created by reissuing.
 When you create the reissuance token as above, where the amount was 1, you are actually creating 100,000,000 of them when measured in their smallest denomination.
 This is because they are divisible like every other asset on Elements.
 The 1 is little more than a user interface concession.
 For ease of readability we will refer to this issuance as “one token”.

 We have stored all of the returned data from the issuance command in a variable named “ISSUE”, which we’ll pull the hex of the new asset from, storing that value in another variable named “ASSET”.
 We’ll also store the “token” value (which we’ll explain and use later) and the “txid” and “vin” of the issuance, which will be used when we try and unblind the issuing transaction shortly.